 Gross domestic product (GDP) is an attempt to measure the “use” economy, i.e., the value of finished goods and services ready to be used by consumers, business and government.
-GDP is similar to the “bottom line” (gross profits) of an accounting statement, which determined the “value added” or the value of final use.
+GDP is not quite the same as the “bottom line” (profit, or net income) of an accounting statement, but rather the “value added” or the value of final use.

 About GO and B2B Index

 Skousen champions Gross Output as a more comprehensive measure of economic activity.
 “GDP leaves out the supply chain and business to business transactions in the production of intermediate inputs,” he notes.
-“That’s a big part of the economy.
+“That’s a big part of the economy, bigger than GDP itself.
 GO includes B2B activity that is vital to the production process.
 No one should ignore what is going on in the supply chain of the economy.”

 Skousen first introduced Gross Output as a macroeconomic tool in his work The Structure of Production (New York University Press, 1990).
 A new third edition was published in late 2015, and is now available on Amazon.